bmarsh9/spate/index.md

 + Clone the repo
 + Build the images with: `cp tools/build_all.sh $PWD && bash build_all.sh && rm build_all.sh`
 + Create base image with: `cd docker_image && docker build -t base-python .`
-+ Start the containers: `docker-compose up -d postgres_db && docker-compose up -d spate_ui && docker-compose up -d spate_poller spate_cron spate_ingress`
++ Start the containers: `docker-compose up -d postgres_db && sleep 10 && docker-compose up -d spate_ui && docker-compose up -d spate_poller spate_cron spate_ingress`
 + Visit `https://your-ip`.
 Email is `admin@example.com` and password is `admin`
 + See the following "Setting Up Your First Workflow" section for your first Workflow